Johnny Bush: Stardom and vocal problems

 Bush lost half of his vocal range and was sometimes unable to talk.
-RCA dropped him in 1974 after three albums, he developed a drug habit and was often stricken with performance anxiety when he was able to perform at all.
+RCA dropped him in 1974 after three albums, he developed a drug habit, and was often stricken with performance anxiety when he was able to perform at all.
 After several misdiagnoses, doctors diagnosed the cause in 1978 when they discovered he had a rare neurological disorder called spasmodic dysphonia.
 Although this did not prevent him from recording, Bush's career began to take a downturn.
 He worked with a vocal coach in 1985, and was able to regain 70% of his original voice.

 Later years

 Bush teamed with Darrell McCall in 1986, recording a successful honky-tonk album Hot Texas Country and began assembling a large country band (as did Willie Nelson) performing around South Texas.
 In 1994, the band released Time Changes Everything, the same year that RCA released a greatest-hits album.
 A major tour soon followed.
 In recent years, Bush has continued to tour regularly, often performing with Nelson.

 Several albums on local Texas labels soon followed.
 His renewed visibility made him a mentor figure to younger Texas musicians who revered the honky-tonk/hardcore country sound that Bush has done so much to keep in the public eye.
 Austin musicians such as Dale Watson and Cornell Hurd sought him out to play on their albums.
 In 2003, he was inducted into the Texas Country Music Hall of Fame with his lifelong friend Willie Nelson on hand to induct him.
-In 2007, he released his autobiography, with the aid of Rick Mitchell: Whiskey River (Take My Mind): The True Story of Texas Honky-Tonk, published by University of Texas Press.
+In 2007, he released his autobiography, with the aid of Rick Mitchell: Whiskey River (Take My Mind): The True Story of Texas Honky-Tonk, published by the University of Texas Press.
 A new album, Kashmere Garden Mud: A Tribute to Houston’s Country Soul, was released on the Icehouse label at the same time.

-With the success of his recent Botox treatments for his vocal condition and his successful career revival, Bush was a spokesman for people afflicted with vocal disorders.
+With the success of his recent botox treatments for his vocal condition and his successful career revival, Bush was a spokesman for people afflicted with vocal disorders.
 In 2002, he was honored with the Annie Glenn Award from the National Council of Communicative Disorders for Bush's work in bringing attention to the condition of spasmodic dysphonia.
 Bush self-released The Absolute Johnny Bush, a full-length album of new recordings, in June 2017.
 It included collaborations with Dale Watson and Reckless Kelly.

 Bush died at a hospital in San Antonio on October 16, 2020.
 He was 85, and suffered from pneumonia in the time leading up to his death.